zeljkofilipin/filipin.eu/_drafts/deep-work/deep-work-thoughts.md

 #### The Principle of Least Resistance

-Writing e-mail messages (and instant messages), phabricator tasks and similar in a way that the other person can quickly and easily respond might be harder to you short-term, but much better long-term.
+Writing email messages (and instant messages), phabricator tasks and similar in a way that the other person can quickly and easily respond might be harder to you short-term, but much better long-term.

 #### Rule #4: Drain the Shallows